 This is also the ideal age to start getting them comfortable with new experiences that may require a bit more courage than your run-of-the-mill low-stakes tours.
 With your guidance – and encouragement – you will witness your little ones slowly getting more comfortable with stepping outside their comfort zone.
 Balance out the small-ventures with wildlife encounters, such as a visit to The Belize Zoo.
 Here, they’ll learn about Belize’s exotic animals while you snap pictures of them posing with a Keel-Billed Toucan for Facebook.

-As your kids get older, it’s important to introduce them to lifestyles outside what they’re used to.
+As your kids get older, it’s important to introduce them to lifestyles and activities outside what they’re used to, which is why Belize is perfect.
 This is also a crucial time for them as they grow into their own and form their own opinions and ideologies.
 To help them get there, have your teens experience the traditions and way of life of Belize’s differing cultures.
 Opt for a Garifuna Drumming Class, or hike to the top of Xunantunich’s El Castillo structure to see Succotz from the ancient Maya’s point of view.
 Pair the itinerary with a healthy smattering of adventure activities such as ziplining or waterfall rappelling in the Cayo district.

 Once your kids are off to college, it’s a bit harder to bring them back to the nest.
 An off-the-beaten-track destination with myriad activities may entice them just enough for them to RSVP to the family vacation.
 Belize’s hundreds of protected nature reserves serve as a great kick-off point for some hiking.
 For the ambitious 20-year-old, accompany them in summiting the massive Victoria Peak, Belize’s second-highest point.